The Shareholder Rights and Activism Review: Germany

 In recent years, the number of campaigns run by activist shareholders in Germany increased significantly and shareholder activism is now perceived as one of the key trends in the market.
 The following recent campaigns are of particular interest.

-Advertising company Ströer, financial investor AURELIUS and media group ProSiebenSat.1 all recently came under attack from short sellers.
+Advertising company Ströer, financial investor AURELIUS, media group ProSiebenSat.1 and financial services provider Grenke all recently came under attack from short sellers.

 In the case of Ströer (2016), activist Muddy Waters, having built a short position, publicly made the case that the equity story of the company's initial public offering had not been followed up on, and entering the digital media sector rather than fostering international expansion was not convincing.
 Further, the company's accounting was challenged, and transactions between board members and the company were questioned, accompanied by hints at the lavish life styles of the CEO and members of the founder's family.
 Muddy Waters liquidated its short position once the company's share price had fallen significantly.

 AURELIUS was attacked by Gotham City (2017).
 Building up a short position was followed by the publication of a research report that claimed shares were trading at a highly inflated price.
 The company's business model was challenged and the way it accounted, in particular, for the profits of portfolio companies was described as inappropriate.
 Adding that the management had already sold their shares in the company below market increased the blow to the share price.
 Subsequently, Gotham City liquidated its short position.